angelr1076/depin-rss-feeds-to-ra-platform/README.md

-# DePIN RSS Feeds to Quickbase
+# DePIN RSS Feeds to RA Platform

 This is a small Node.js project that fetches DePIN-related content from RSS feeds (RSSHub and native sources), deduplicates items, and pushes them into a Quickbase table **“Depin RSS Feeds”**.